modrzejewski/beyond-rpa/README.md

 where `-nt 16` specifies that there are `16` concurrent threads and `example.inp` is the input text file.

-2. Example input file: noncovalent interaction energy of a water dimer
+2. Example input: noncovalent interaction energy of a water dimer
 ```
 jobtype uks rpa
 basis aug-cc-pVDZ